klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 <!-- So how do we make head or tail of them? -->

 In 1854, [Bernard Riemann](https://en.wikipedia.org/wiki/Bernhard_Riemann) developed a framework for describing generalized, higher-dimensional surfaces.
-Today we call this framework _Riemannian geometry_ and it's a cornerstone of modern mathematics.
+Today we call this framework _Riemannian geometry_, and it's a cornerstone of modern mathematics.
-[Vladimir Arnold](https://en.wikipedia.org/wiki/Vladimir_Arnold) realized in 1966 that Riemannian geometry can be used to describe Euler's equations of hydrodynamics.
+[Vladimir Arnold](https://en.wikipedia.org/wiki/Vladimir_Arnold) realized in 1966 that Riemannian geometry also describes Euler's equations of hydrodynamics.
 The discovery is important because it maps mental pictures of geometry to intuition about hydrodynamics.
 A surface has curvature.
 What's the curvature of hydrodynamics?